jvanlangen/AsyncEventsTest/README.md

 # AsyncEvents

-This example shows two methods of firing the async event.
+This simple example shows two methods of firing the async event.
 - The parallel version triggers the handlers and waits until all are completed.
 Meaning that when async is used in handlers, some parts may be executed parallel.
 - The sequential version triggers the handler one by one and waits until each handler is completed before triggering the next handler.